MaxWdeMon/MacOSTestWebApp/README.md

 # Getting started

-In the cgi-bin folder update the first line with the right path to PYTHON 2.
-(I will add a python 3 version later)
+In the cgi-bin folder update the first line of each file with the right path to Python 2.
+Use "which python" command in the terminal.
+_I will upload a Python 3 version later._

 # Warning